intuition-dev/intuDocs/old/devs/slides.md

 ---

 ## MetaBake Pillars
-### Library of Web Components.
+### Library of Custom Elements.

 ##### Advantages:
-- Web Components are a framework-agnostic specification that aims for increased modularization, reusability and maintanability of code.
+- Custom Elements are a framework-agnostic specification that aims for increased modularization, reusability and maintanability of code.
-- Web Components are part of an approach to fully dismantle monolithic web apps and develop a truly reusable library of solutions.
+- Custom Elements are part of an approach to fully dismantle monolithic web apps and develop a truly reusable library of solutions.
-- The DOM of the Web Component acts as the API: a team of developers doesn't need to know how a component is implemented in order to use it.
+- The DOM of the Custom Elementsonent acts as the API: a team of developers doesn't need to know how a component is implemented in order to use it.

 ---
 ## MetaBake Pillars
-### Library of Web Components.
+### Library of Custom Elements.
 ##### Advantages:
-- You can compose a full web app just by bringing together well designed web components.
+- You can compose a full web app just by bringing together well designed Custom Elements.
 You don't need a monolithic JS Framework or a whole lot of dependencies.
 - Each Component will connect with a backend microservice if needed.
 - Locally scoped CSS is possible too.
 Forget about CSS colliding across all the app